D-Tsonev/Project-1/README.md

 ### Opponent Movement

-Enemy ships are defined as an array of numbers which corresponds to their position on the grid:
+Enemy ships are defined as an array of numbers which correspond to their position on the grid:

 <code>
 let aliensPosition = [9, 10, 11, 12, 13, 14, 15, 16, 17, 18, 19, 20, 21, 22, 23, 24, 25, 29, 30, 31, 32, 33]
 </code>

-They are then added to the grid using a forEach statement
+They are then added to the grid using a forEach statement.

 ```js
 aliensPosition.forEach((indexNumber) => {